When to visit the vet?

 - How is the Feline Spumavirus transmitted?
 The Feline Spumavirus is primarily transmitted through saliva, often through close physical contact between cats.
 The virus can also be spread through bites or by sharing food bowls and water sources.
 However, there is still much to learn about the exact transmission mechanisms.

 - What symptoms does an FSV infection cause in cats?
 Currently, there is no clear evidence that FSV infections cause specific clinical symptoms in cats.
 Many infected cats show no signs of illness.
-However, research is trying to identify possible subtle effects on the health of cats.
+However, research is trying to identify possible subtle effects on cats’ health.

 - How is an FSV infection diagnosed?
 The diagnosis of an FSV infection is usually made by detecting viral RNA or antibodies in the cat’s blood.
 This can be done using PCR tests or serological tests.
 Since many infected cats are asymptomatic, FSV is often diagnosed as an incidental finding.

 - Is there a treatment for FSV infections?
-Currently, there is no specific treatment for FSV infections, as the virus usually does not cause clinical symptoms.
-Treatment focuses on general health monitoring and management of other health problems that may occur in the cat.
+Currently, there is no specific treatment for FSV infections, as the virus generally causes no clinical symptoms.
+Treatment focuses on general health monitoring and the management of other health problems that may occur in the cat.

 - Which cats are most at risk of becoming infected with FSV?
-Cats living in multi-cat households or having access to the outdoors are at higher risk of becoming infected with FSV.
+Cats living in multi-cat households or having outdoor access are at a higher risk of contracting FSV.
 This is because the virus can be easily transmitted through direct contact between cats.

 - Can FSV infections in cats lead to other health problems?
-Although FSV infections themselves do not cause obvious symptoms, it is being investigated whether they can affect the cat’s immune system and thus increase susceptibility to other infections.
-Further research is needed to fully understand these potential links.
+Although FSV infections themselves do not cause obvious symptoms, research is investigating whether they can affect the cat’s immune system and thus increase susceptibility to other infections.
+Further research is needed to fully understand these potential connections.

 - What should I do if my cat has tested positive for FSV?
-If your cat has tested positive for FSV, you should talk to your veterinarian about the best steps for monitoring and care.
-Since FSV usually does not cause symptoms, the main task is to monitor your cat’s general health and take precautions to prevent the spread of the virus to other cats.
+If your cat has tested positive for FSV, you should discuss the best steps for monitoring and care with your veterinarian.
+Since FSV generally causes no symptoms, the main task is to monitor your cat’s overall health and take precautions to prevent the spread of the virus to other cats.